JoinDevathon/andy1ne0-2016/README.md

+# The Harambe Furnace.
+Yep!
+You read that correctly.
+When the correct structure is created (using cobblestone and one coal block), Harambe's furnace will be built.
+This can then be used to cook food under Harambe's blessing.

+Here is the layout required to spawn Harambe's furnace: http://i.imgur.com/Y5GiqGo.jpg (there should be at least 3 layers of blocks below the structure, and nothing above it.)

+Note: It is important to keep in mind the axis mentioned in the screenshot.
+If the structure is not created according to the X and Z axis in the screenshot, nothing will happen (didn't get a chance to go back and implement reverse axis support).

+Once the 16 cobblestone and 1 coal block have been laid out in those exact positions, simply right-click the coal block to begin creation of the furnace!
+Once it is complete, a chat message will be sent.

+After that, to cook items you simply need to open the chest that was placed: http://i.imgur.com/iEWZZMi.png Then, let Harambe do his magic using his furnace.

+Note that this should only be used in an *open* area - otherwise, you'll find a lot of things damaged.
+There should also be no roof, as doing so will restrict the machine's functionality and potentially force it to self-destruct.

+Ideally, I would have put more effort into this/come up with a slightly more creative idea, but circumstances providing I've been quite limited on time I've been able to spend today working on this.

+---

 # Devathon Project
 This is the base layout for your Devathon Project.
 It includes several scripts to make running incredibly easy on Windows, Mac, and Linux.